junsulee75/kube_baremetal/README.md

 # kubenetes on baremetal

-These are scripts for creating kubenetes environment on baremetal hosts with one master and 2 workers nodes.
+These are scripts for creating kubenetes environment on baremetal hosts with 1 master and multiple workers nodes,
+mainly test purpose with few 3 ~ 5 hosts.

 These scripts assumes the following.

-- 3 hosts with Ubuntu version 22.04 ( For simplicity, not supporting Redhat yet.
-Ubuntu 24.04 test is in progress.   )
+- Hosts with Ubuntu 22.04 or 24.04.
 - Passwordless root ssh log in among all hosts are set already.
 - hostnames convention is like xxxx1, xxxx2 and xxxx3 and those are set in /etc/hosts file of all hosts.
   Otherwise, read config.ini and set manually target host names.